Did you know that 99% of our genetic makeup hasn’t changed in the last 50,000 years?

 Since the arrival of agriculture 10,000 years ago, the changes in our food and food processing procedures have created a range of chemical and physical changes in our food supply that have been linked to almost all chronic diseases of modern society including heart disease, obesity and cancer.

-Our genes influence how our bodies interact with certain nutrients, stress, exercise and the environment.
+Our DNA variations influence how our bodies respond to certain factors such as foods, diet, nutrients, stress, exercise and the environment.
+These factors then impact on how much a DNA variation is expressed.

-This is no new fad, but a branch of science called nutrigenetics that uses genetic profiling to check for gene variants that affect how we respond to certain nutrients or foods.
+This is no new fad, but a branch of science called nutrigenetics and nutrigenomics that uses genomic profiling to check for gene variants (SNPs).

-DNA can design a truly personalised nutrition and lifestyle program for you
+DNA can design a truly personalised nutrition, lifestyle and supplement program individually tailored for you.

 FACT: A Mediterranean diet is not suitable for everyone